 - Made of silicone oil that is never absorbed.

 - Safe only when implanted in small volume using a special technique.

-- Creates permanent volume augmentation through multiple individual micro-droplets that remain independent avoiding any pooling or migration.
+- Creates non-absorbable volume augmentation through multiple individual micro-droplets that remain independent avoiding any pooling or migration.

-- Used for small tissue deficits, or moderate but permanent gains.
+- Used for small tissue deficits, or moderate but non-absorbable gains.

-At Avanti Derma we offer Voluma™ for termporary results, Radiesse™ for long lasting results and Linnea to get a permanent result.
+At Avanti Derma we offer Voluma™ for termporary results, Radiesse™ for long lasting results and Linnea to get a non-absorbable result.

 Am I a good candidate for Penile Girth Enhancement?

 The following are typical scenarios seen at Avanti Derma; Patients with specific conditions not listed below can call our office for further discussion.

 The ideal individuals for girth enhancement meet most of the following statements: